Benefits of Brahmi and How It Differs from Gotu Kola

 Many herbalists often mislabel gotu kola as brahmi but the plants are totally different.
 Gotu kola is Centella asiatica whereas brahmi is Bacopa monnieri.

-The comparative phytochemistry, pharmacology and therapeutic properties of these two herbs are also distinct.
+The comparative phytochemistry, pharmacology, and therapeutic properties of these two herbs are also distinct.

-The Ayurvedic Formulary of India has also clarified that brahmi is Bacopa monnieri and gotu kola or mandukaparni is Centella asiatic.
+The Ayurvedic Formulary of India has also clarified that brahmi is Bacopa monnieri and gotu kola or mandukaparni is Centella Asiatic.
 Classical Ayurvedic textbooks have also mentioned them as separate herbs.

 However, just like brahmi, gotu kola is also categorized under the medhya (nootropic) category of herbs.